Care

 Wood shrinks as it dries, so drying wood has a higher tendency to develop cracks - this is why firewood is much easier to chop once it has dried.
 Be mindful not to store items where there is a wind or draft that can dry them out.
 Also, always keep your board & bowls away from direct sun or heat to avoid warping.

 It can be hard to treat some Go boards or Go bowls because they are varnished.
 Many bowls are varnished or shellacked (or even coated in carnauba wax) right on the lathe when they are made.
 The varnish/shellac method is just a simple clear-coat; this shows off the natural grain and color of the wood, and is an impressive look, but it does little to protect the wood in the long-term.
 In fact, a lacquer barrier will interfere with attempts to preserve the wood with oil.
 Some people prefer to see bowls age naturally this way.
-But in our opinion lack of treatment leads to bowls becoming brittle over time and cracking, either due to an accident or simply by drying out.
+In our opinion, a lack of treatment leads to bowls becoming brittle over time and cracking, either due to an accident or simply by drying out.

 If you need to do some wood-care, read to the end of my instructions before diving in.
 You may also want to visit a woodworking website or two - there are dozens of YouTube tutorials you can watch to familiarize yourself with the basics.